jamesfoxbr/jamesfoxbr/README.md

 **Digital Art & Pixel Art**: I make normal sized digital art in ClipStudio Paint and pixelart in Aseprite.

+**Game Dev**:I like to make game prototype while learning code using several different game engines, frameworks and libraries (see below).

 ---

 ## Tools & Tech: